qmk/qmk_firmware/keyboards/clueboard/keymaps/magicmonty/readme.md

 There is also a MIDI layer included.

-The CapsLock is disabled and works as Escape when tapped and Left Control when Hold.
+The CapsLock is disabled and works as Escape when tapped and Fn when Hold.
 The Tab key works as Tab when tapped, and [Hyper] (Ctrl + Alt + Shift + Cmd) when hold The Shift-Keys are configured as [Space Cadet Shift Parentheses]